Employment Specialist II (ES-II)

 - Must consistently demonstrate “customer-first” thinking and be committed to serving a diverse clientele; treating all customers with dignity and respect at all times.

-- After six months on the job, maintains a minimum average billing (direct service) rate of 60% to 70% of work time.
+- After six months on the job, maintains a minimum average billing (direct service) rate of above 70% of work time.

 - Must have ability to assume a leadership role within the CES unit when sharing site supports, and/or when problem solving and/or working with less experienced staff.